Frontify/typeform-block-tutorial/readme.md

 ### Local Block Development block

 For our block to be displayed in our Guidelines, we need to add a "Local Block Development" block:

+Note: If you can't find the "Local Block Development" block, you probably don't have access to the Brand SDK and Marketplace yet.
+Please reach out to use on [Slack](https://join.slack.com/t/frontify-friends/shared_invite/zt-1lhu6lump-s18oTGI4EhHt8BKWfBAN_A) so we can activate it for you.

 ![Local Block Develoment block](https://cdn-assets-eu.frontify.com/s3/frontify-enterprise-files-eu/eyJwYXRoIjoid2VhcmVcL2FjY291bnRzXC82ZVwvNDAwMDM4OFwvcHJvamVjdHNcLzk4NFwvYXNzZXRzXC80NVwvMTQ5MDg0XC9kYTY1OWQzZWM1NTc0ZjVmMTMzMzczMmQ3MzhiMmNmMS0xNjQ5MDcwMTgyLnBuZyJ9:weare:Ou6SqL6rCEMH9YDjfVDpSjtOk8YL35-yyIBMLvDDhH4?width=1700&height=1023)